 Beyond this we know that maturity requires balancing between individual needs and family needs.
 Individuals can't just make their own decisions, independent of the family.

 Unless, of course, they're juveniles ... teenagers ... libertarians.
 Teenagers and libertarians neglect responsibilities to the long-term and to the whole.
-They adopt a teenage, foot-stomping, "I want to do what I want to do when I want to do it" attitude.
+They adopt a childish, teenage, foot-stomping, "I want to do what I want to do when I want to do it" attitude.
 Immature, irresponsible.
 They're not responsible human beings.

 Community.
 Boulder has different values than Colorado Springs.
 In Boulder they invest in infrastructure and restrict growth to be attractive by maintaining quality of life, but high taxes and higher home prices reduce the regions attractiveness.
 Colorado Springs tries to remain attractive with low taxes, but infrastructure backlogs grow which makes it less attractive.